This action allows you to send contextual Slack messages to a particular Slack channel, based on the contact that flows into it.

 Some possible uses of this action are to notify your team when:

 - a form is completed (use the Form Submitted trigger);

-- a lead meets certain criteria (use the Smart Segment trigger or Field Changed trigger); or
+- a contact meets certain criteria (use the Smart Segment Trigger or Field Changed trigger); or

 Before you get started, you need to connect to Slack in Settings:

 Click "Connect to Slack" and then follow the login steps on Slack's website: